-No. When properties are forfeited to the State and acquired by the Land Bank, back taxes are forgiven.
+No. When properties are forfeited to the State and acquired by the Land Bank, all back state taxes are forgiven.

 Depends on available funding.
-Presently, there are no State or Federal funds to assist land banks with demolition projects.
 However the Land Bank Board can vote to demolish, pending available funding, a dilapidated property prior to putting it up for sale.

 Submit application to acquire and define timeline for renovations for properties the land bank has for sale within the deadline listed.

 Prices are determined by the Land Bank Board.